Thazhuvatha Kaigal: Cast

+Production

+The song "Poonguil" was shot at Saradha Studios.

 Soundtrack

 The music was composed by Ilaiyaraaja.

 Release and reception

-Thazhuvatha Kaigal was released on 1 November 1986, and distributed by Metro Movies.
-Arbi of The Indian Express said Sundarrajan's direction "is thoughtful and even he does not make box office this time, he has no reason to be disillusioned".
+Thazhuvatha Kaigal was released on 1 November 1986, during Diwali, on the same day as another Vijayakanth film Dharma Devathai.
+The film was distributed by Metro Movies.
+Arbi of The Indian Express said Sundarrajan's direction "is thoughtful and even if he does not make box office this time, he has no reason to be disillusioned".
 Jayamanmadhan of Kalki wrote if Vijayakanth and Ilaiyaraaja were left out, the film is a murky stream with no direction.
 At the 7th Cinema Express Awards, Ambika received a "special award" for her performance.